To maintain your Portugal Golden Visa, meeting the minimum stay requirement is essential — but just as important is knowing how to prove it.

 - Invoices or receipts with your Portuguese NIF (tax identification number) for each day spent in the country.
 These can include: Hotel bills, Restaurant and café receipts, Store purchases and Other services used locally

-All family members included in the Golden Visa application must also provide proof of presence.
+All family members included in the application must also provide proof of presence to comply with with the Portugal Golden Visa minimum stay requirements.

 - A shared invoice, such as a hotel stay listing all names, may help demonstrate the group’s presence.